Bernard-A/IoTRoam-Tutorial/OTAA.md

 7. Run ```$ make``` from the ```$ chirpstack-certificates``` directory

+The above command will generate certificates for the NS, AS and the JS.
+Each certificate configuration file generates 3 files (csr file, key.pem file and .pem file).
+The software also signs all certificate using a single ca accessible in the certs files when the program is run.

+## Deploying Certificates for secure TLS Communication between NS<->AS/JS

 [Configuring NS to enable DNS resolution]: #configuring-ns-to-enable-dns-resolution
 [JS Brief Intro]: #js-brief-intro
 [Generating Certificates for secure TLS Communication between NS<->AS/JS]: #generating-certificates-for-secure-tls-communication-between-ns-asjs
+[Deploying Certificates for secure TLS Communication between NS<->AS/JS]
 [CFSSL]: https://cfssl.org/